QubesOS/qubes-doc/introduction/privacy.md

 that from happening.
 This is mainly because we have ensured that dom0 has no network access.

-We don't want the ability collect any data directly from Qubes OS installations, because if anyone has that power, then the system is not secure.
+We don't want the ability to collect any data directly from Qubes OS installations, because if anyone has that power, then the system is not secure.
-We all use Qubes OS ourselves as a daily driver for our work and personal lives, so our interests are aligned with yours.
+We use Qubes OS ourselves as a daily driver for our work and personal lives, so our interests are aligned with yours.
 We want privacy too!
 Thankfully, Qubes OS is free and open-source software, so you don't have to take our word for it.

-Of course, third-party software (including other operating systems) running inside of qubes may not be as privacy-respecting, so please be mindful of what you install.
+Of course, third-party software (including other operating systems) running inside of Qubes OS may not be as privacy-respecting, so please be mindful of what you install.
 We have no control over such third-party software.

 For more information, please see [FAQ: How does Qubes OS provide privacy?](/faq/#how-does-qubes-os-provide-privacy)